- University Vehicles

 - Be subject to applicable University disciplinary procedures for violations of university policy or rules.

-In accordance with the State Department of Transportation, University employees transporting 16 or more individuals are required to possess a Class B commercial driver's license, with a medical examiners certificate and passenger endorsement.
-When transporting 16 or more passengers, the driver must comply with Department of Transportation 49CFR part 382.
+In accordance with the regulations set by the State Department of Transportation and California Highway Patrol, University employees transporting 16 or more individuals including the driver, are required to possess a Class B commercial driver's license, with a medical examiners certificate and passenger endorsement.
+The driver must also comply with Department of Transportation 49CFR part 382.
+Every employee operating these vehicles must be enrolled in the University's Commercial Motor Program.

 Departments operating vehicles for 16+ individuals are required to follow all state and federal DOT regulations for the operation of said vehicles and the hiring, testing and supervision of drivers.